ebuyakin/maichat/docs/response_variants_spec.md

   - Delete (only for error messages): ✕ (title: “Delete error (w)”).
 - Visibility rules (render-time):
   - Error messages: show both ↻ and ✕ regardless of position in the list.
-  - Normal messages: show ↻ only if the pair is the last in the current filtered set (LFS); otherwise hide both buttons.
+  - Normal messages: show ↻ only if the pair is the last in the current filtered set (LFS); otherwise hide the ↻ button.
+  - While a re-ask is pending for that pair, keep ↻ visible but disabled.
   - The colon command `:delete` remains available for deleting normal messages; we do not show ✕ for normal messages.
   - Visibility is recomputed on normal re-render (filter change, new message, settings rebuild).